 It makes sense to bring insect repellent if you’ll be exploring remote coasts or beachcombing.

 A camera is of course a popular tourism accessory.
 If you’re purchasing or have a choice, we advise going with a compact waterproof type.

-Many of the smaller businesses on Grand Turk only accept cash (we use the U.S Dollar).
-There shouldn’t be any major tour expenses after initial booking, yet there may be souvenir, drink and snack purchases.
-There are ATMs at the cruise centre and at banks in Cockburn Town.
+Many of the smaller businesses on Grand Turk only accept cash (we use the U.S. Dollar).
+There shouldn’t be any major tour expenses after the initial booking, yet there may be souvenir, drink and snack purchases.
+There are ATMs at the cruise center and at banks in Cockburn Town.